FeeSimple/add-block-producer/README.md

-# Add a new producer to the testnet
+# Adding a new producer to the testnet

-The currently-deployed testnet (138.197.194.220) includes 4 producers running on same server.
-The testnet producer status can be viewed at here:
+The currently deployed testnet (138.197.194.220) includes 4 producers running on same server.
+The testnet producer status can be viewed here:

 https://feesimpletracker.io/producers

-The following instruction describes the steps for adding a new producer to the testnet.
+The following instructions describe the steps for adding a new producer to the testnet.
+For this example, the new producer (trungprod111) is located on the feesimplewallet server.
-Ultimate goal is to get the testnet decentralized.

-In this instruction, the new producer whose name is `trungprod111` is located on the feesimplewallet server.

 ### Need a staked account

-Can create a new account and request faucet with
+Create a new account and request faucet with:

 https://feesimplewallet.io/

-Remember to store the private key
+Remember to store the private key :)

-In this instruction, the newly-created account used as producer is `trungprod111`

 ### Deploy a producer on new server

-Server should have min 4GB RAM.
 A running producer normally occupies between 1.5GB RAM and 2GB RAM.
+However, your server should have min 4GB RAM.

-Pre-built software on Ubuntu can be found at here
+Pre-built software on Ubuntu can be found here:

 https://drive.google.com/open?id=1RrnShLfefEKCzdmcsAIzeoKkreSjZMDn

-Download the needed software (nodeos, cleos and keosd) into the folder `start-new-producer` where it contains needed scripts.
+Download the required software (nodeos, cleos and keosd) into the folder `start-new-producer` which contains the needed scripts.

 Start the producer by executing the script `script_start_producer.sh`.
-For restarting the producer with preserved blockchain data, execute the script `script_restart_producer.sh`.
+To restart the producer with preserved blockchain data, execute the script `script_restart_producer.sh`.

-### Register the producer to join the testnet
+### Register the producer

-This is done by executing the following commands one by one:
+This is done by executing the following commands:

 ```
 1. Start wallet manager `keosd`